 The stages include laying down albumin, building the eggshell, and applying the bloom.

 The number of eggs in a cache is usually variable.
-However, you will need to ensure that your hen can cover all the eggs she has.
+However, you must ensure that your hen can cover all her eggs.
 Six to nine eggs is a reasonable number.

 If the eggs are too many, you can remove some and place them in an incubator or another broody hen.